Fullchee/notes/docs/frontend/javascript.md

 1. Creates a new object
     2. type: `object`
-2. It sets this new object's internal, inaccessible, [[prototype]] (i.e. __proto__) property to be the constructor function's external, accessible, prototype object (every function object automatically has a prototype property).
+2. It sets this new object's internal, inaccessible, [[prototype]] (__proto__) property to be the constructor function's external, accessible, prototype object (every function object automatically has a prototype property).
 3. Variable points to the newly created object.
 4. Executes the constructor function
 5. Return the new object
-    6. unless the constructor function returns a non-null object reference.
+    1. unless the constructor function returns a non-null object reference.
-    7. In this case, that object reference is returned instead.
+    2. In this case, that object reference is returned instead.

 #### [How do you know if they used `new`?](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new.target)